project-akri/akri/docs/udev-configuration.md

 ### Testing a udev rule
 To test which devices Akri will discover with a udev rule, you can run the rule locally adding a tag action to it.
 Then you can search for all devices with that tag, which will be the ones discovered by Akri.
-1. Create a new rules file called `90-akri.rules` in the `/etc/udev/rules.d` directory, and add your udev rule[s] to it.
+1. Create a new rules file called `90-akri.rules` in the `/etc/udev/rules.d` directory, and add your udev rule(s) to it.
 For this example, we will be testing the rule `SUBSYSTEM=="sound", KERNEL=="card[0-9]*"`.
 Add `TAG+="akri_tag"` to the end of each rule.
 Note how 90 is the prefix to the file name.
-This makes sure these rules are run before the others in the default `70-snap.core.rules`, preventing them from being overwritten.
+This makes sure these rules are run after the others in the default `70-snap.core.rules`, preventing them from being overwritten.
 Feel free to explore `70-snap.core.rules` to see numerous examples of udev rules.
     ```sh
       sudo echo 'SUBSYSTEM=="sound", KERNEL=="card[0-9]*", TAG+="akri_tag"' | sudo tee -a /etc/udev/rules.d/90-akri.rules
     ```